Benkler/SimulationAutomation/README.md

 Summarised:

-* SimulationCRD provides skeleton for a simulation pods
+* SimulationCRD provides skeleton for a simulation pod
 * SimulationCRDs are persisted and restored after a crash
 * SimulationCRDs are the "entrypoint" to the respective simulation
 * Access simulation by their unique name (simulation-"uuid")

 ### Data Exchange: Network File System

 A Container's file system lives only as long as the Container does.
-So when a Container terminates and restarts, filesystem changes are lost.
-For more consistent storage that is independent of the Container and not limited to the lifecycle of a Pod, Volumes need to be used.
+So when a Container terminates and restarts, file system changes are lost.
+For more consistent storage that is independent of the Container and not limited to the life cycle of a Pod, Volumes need to be used.

 The difficulty for this application is the "read/write-many relationship" between the client and the simulation pods.
 The simulation client has to provide the (via REST received) simulation data for the pods.
 Once finished, the pods need to persist the simulation data at a destination where the simulation client has access.
 In short, it is necessary to create an environment which both, simulation client and simulation pod can access.